tonethar/IGME-235-Shared/sg/sg-2.md

 <hr>

-1. Follow the instructions and create a new empty plain-text document with your preferred text editor.
+1. Follow the instructions on pages 49-54 and create a new empty plain-text document with your preferred text editor.
 Name the file **index.html**

-2. The text content for the page is information about the *Black Goose Bistro*, which can be found in the **LWD Chapter 4** materials in the myCourses Content area
+2. The text content for the page is information about the *Black Goose Bistro*, which can be found in the **LWD Chapter 4** materials in the myCourses content area.
+There is also an image there that you will need later on.

-3.
+3. Go ahead and load the page into a browser.
+As you can see, all of the text is squished together.

 ## Chapter 5 - Marking up text